jennyj2012/pinflix-app/docs/implementation_details.md

 - [x] Create, read, update, and delete boards
 - [x] Add pins to boards
 - [ ] Follow / unfollow other boards
-- [x] Search through pins or boards by subject
+- [x] Search for pins, boards, or comments

 ## Design Docs